Bangladeshi Americans: Culture

-Bangladeshi Americans are highly visible in medicine, engineering, business, finance and information technology.
+Bangladeshi Americans are highly visible in medicine, engineering, business, finance, and information technology.
 Bangladeshi Americans have introduced Bengali cuisine through several Bangladeshi markets and stores in the U.S. Some of the largest are in New York City; Paterson, New Jersey; Central New Jersey; Washington, D.C.; Atlantic City, New Jersey; and Los Angeles, California.

 Languages

-Bangladeshi Americans often retain their native languages such as Bengali, Sylheti (prevalent in Bangladesh's Sylhet Division) as well as Chittagonian (prevalent in Bangladesh's Chittagong and Cox's Bazar Districts) and run many programs to nourish their mother tongues.
-Many also speak regional dialects of Bengali, such as Noakhailla (prevalent in Bangladesh's Noakhali District), among many other dialects from various regions.
+Bangladeshi Americans often retain their native languages, such as Bengali, and run many programs to nourish their mother tongues.
+Many also speak regional dialects of Bengali, such as Sylheti (prevalent in Bangladesh's Sylhet Division) as well as Chittagonian (prevalent in Bangladesh's Chittagong and Cox's Bazar Districts) & Noakhailla (prevalent in Bangladesh's Noakhali District), among many other dialects from various regions.

 Religion

 Before the colonization of South Asia by the Turkic and subsequent British Empires, folk religion in villages in the Bengal region incorporated elements of Hinduism, Buddhism, and Islam to varying degrees.
 Leading up to the modern period, Bengali families increasingly began identifying with a single religious community.
 In North America, Bangladeshis residing in rural areas often practice their faith at home and make special trips during community holidays like Ramadan and Durga Puja.
 In cities such as Detroit and New York, Bangladeshi Muslims attend religious activities in their local mosques.
 Bangladeshi Americans have taken on leadership roles at major Hindu temples in the U.S.